 Dogs have all the digestive enzymes needed to break down, absorb, and utilize nutrients from grains.
 Their system has evolved over thousands of years.
 Their wolf ancestors digested grains when they devoured the stomach of their prey, filled with undigested grains and other plant-based food.

-Plus, our dogs’ pancreas makes the enzyme to digest, and the lining of their small intestine produces brush border digestive enzymes.
+Our dogs’ pancreas makes the enzyme digest, and the lining of their small intestine produces brush border digestive enzymes.

 Dogs are allergic to grains